 The Friends group meet regularly to update and discuss the campaign against the planning application and will be having events shortly to protest.
 If you can support us in any way please get in touch!

 Cant help in person?
 Please engage with us on social media to keep informed of the latest changes.
-The petition to prevent the proposed development has now closed, with over 1000 names on the list.
+Our petition to prevent the proposed development is still active, with hundreds of names on the list.
 We thank everyone for your continued support to preserve this important space.